 Skin cancers may or may not cause itchiness.
 This cause of arm bumps is rare, but prompt diagnosis is important in preventing the tumors from spreading.

-Your doctor can also diagnose the bumps on your arms with a physical exam.
+A doctor can also diagnose the bumps on your arms with a physical exam.
 Since there are numerous possible causes of skin bumps, it’s important to get the correct diagnosis so you can properly treat them.

 If the cause of your arm bumps isn’t quite clear, a dermatologist may conduct a biopsy.
 Especially useful in ruling out skin cancers, a biopsy involves scraping off a small amount of the skin bump and studying it under a microscope.

 Exfoliating can help other causes of arm bumps, too.
-This process helps to remove dead skin cells from the top layer of skin so they don’t get trapped in your pores.
+This process helps remove dead skin cells from the top layer of skin so they don’t get trapped in your pores.

 To that end, exfoliation techniques may be helpful for acne, psoriasis, and dead skin cell buildup.
-You can use a loofah or a washcloth to gently exfoliate.
+You can use a washcloth or loofah alternative to gently exfoliate.

 Inflammatory skin diseases may be treated with topical creams to help soothe the inflammation and prevent more bumps from occurring.

-Over-the-counter creams with oatmeal or hydrocortisone can help soothe itchy skin bumps and provide some relief.
+Over-the-counter (OTC) creams with oatmeal or hydrocortisone can help soothe itchy skin bumps and provide some relief.
 If your skin doesn’t improve, you may need a prescription ointment.